noahehall/nodeproto/README.md

   - run `pnpm -r exec pnpm outdated` to see any outdated packages
     - we want to remain on the bleeding edge

-- run cmds from root dir
+- global cmds: can be run from anywhere within the monorepo
   - generally you want two terminals for the best experience
     - terminal 1: `pnpm repo:monitor`
     - terminal 2: see any of the cmds below